Safety & Security

 Cruise Ship Crime Allegation Statistics

-Royal Caribbean Cruises Limited (parent company of Azamara Club Cruises) is committed to preventing illegal activity and treats all allegations seriously.
-We report allegations of crimes to law enforcement, regardless of the validity of the claim.
-United States law requires that statistics for cruise ship crime allegations be posted on the internet for public viewing.
-This public reporting requirement is unique to the cruise industry, as there is no similar requirement for any other industry, including hotels and airlines.
-You may review these government statistics at United States Coast Guard website.
-The statistics on this website represent allegations of crime, and will include an allegation even if the investigation by law enforcement found it to be untrue.
+Azamara Club Cruises is committed to preventing illegal activity and treats all allegations seriously.
+We report all allegations of crimes to law enforcement, regardless of the validity of the claim.
+The Cruise Vessel Security and Safety act of 2010 (CVSSA) requires that statistics for cruise ship crime allegations be posted on the Internet by the US Government for public viewing.
+This public reporting requirement is unique to the cruise industry, as there is no similar requirement for any other commercial industry, including hotels and airlines.
+You may review these government statistics at http://www.uscg.mil/hq/cg2/cgis/CruiseLine.asp.
+In addition to the government statistics, Azamara Club Cruises is committed to voluntarily disclose all allegations of crimes reported under the CVSSA.
+You may review these statistics at Crime Allegation Statistics.
+These statistics represent allegations of crime, and will include an allegation even if the investigation by law enforcement found it to be untrue.

 Cruise lines which operate in United States waters are required by U.S. law to make a Security Guide and certain law enforcement points of contact available to guests.
 Learn More.